DIPlib/diplib/changelogs/diplib_next.md

   This algorithm is applicable to kernels of any size and any number of dimensions.

 - The `dip::DFT` class now uses either *FFTW* or *PocketFFT*, depending on compile-time configuration.
-  *PocketFFT* is much faster than our previous code for non-nice transform sizes.
-All Fourier transforms in *DIPlib* are now based on `dip::DFT`.
-Previously, `dip::FourierTransform()` would use either `dip::DFT` with our internal FFT algorithm (modified from *OpenCV*), or *FFTW*.
-The switch between the two libraries is now fully contained within the `dip::DFT` class, meaning that other functions that use the FFT also benefit from linking against *FFTW*.
+  Both are much faster than our previous code for non-nice transform sizes.
+The old code is no longer available.
-    - `dip::DFT::Apply()` no longer requires a buffer.
+    - `dip::DFT::Apply()` no longer requires a buffer for intermediate storage.
 If passing in the buffer, a deprecation warning is issued by the compiler.
     - `dip::DFT::BufferSize()` is deprecated, and now always returns 0.
     - `dip::DFT::Initialize()`, as well as the constructor, has a new argument `options`, which allows to control the algorithm used to compute the DFT when using *FFTW*.
+    - The first argument to `dip::DFT::Apply()`, the pointer to the input array, is no longer marked `const`.
+      The array will not be written to unless an option is passed to `Initialize` specifically giving permission to do so.
     - `dip::DFT` can compute a transform using aligned buffers, which speeds up computation when using *FFTW*.
     - Added `dip::DFT::IsInplace()` and `dip::DFT::IsAligned()`.
     - `dip::DFT` now caches plans, it is cheap to instantiate a new object for the same transform size.

+- Previously, `dip::FourierTransform()` would use either `dip::DFT` with our internal FFT algorithm, or *FFTW*, depending on a compile-time configuration option.
+Now it always uses `dip::DFT`, which as noted above uses either *FFTW* or *PocketFFT*, depending on that same compile-time configuration.
+Besides the change to the FFT implementation, the code passing image data into the FFT algorithm is more efficient.

+- `dip::FourierTransform()` can now handle the combination of `"inverse"`, `"corner"` and `"fast"`.

 - The filtering frameworks, when using input and/or output buffers for an image line, the buffers will be aligned to a 32-byte boundary.